matallen/maven-kie-deployer-plugin/README.md

 maven-kie-deployer-plugin
 =========================

-A maven plugin to upload Drools6 kie modules to business-central for use in a CI environment
+Maven plugin to deploy kjars to a running instance ofJBoss BPM Suite 6 for use in a CI environment